ClayStack/claystack-docs/docs/cseth/overview.md

 ### Diversified Node operator/validator set

 ClayStack Ethereum liquid staking is thoughtfully designed to cater to a wide range of validators and node operators, including diverse options such as home-run, professional, solo, and KYC pools, among others.
 This inclusive approach ensures that ClayStack opens up opportunities for stakers and delegators of all sizes, from small delegators to institutional-level investors.
 Whether you are an individual looking to start your staking journey or an organization seeking to maximize your staking potential, ClayStack provides a seamless onboarding experience, allowing you to participate in liquid staking and earn rewards effortlessly.

-### Counter Party Risk & Compliance Mitigation

-ClayStack is committed to overcoming regulatory challenges, facilitating responsible development, and driving wider adoption.
-With a strong focus on compliance, the Ethereum liquid staking protocol actively engages in industry initiatives, advocates for regulatory clarity, and implements self-regulatory measures to ensure user safety and promote the secure growth of liquid staking.
-Institutions leveraging ClayStack's Ethereum liquid staking benefit from robust risk management practices, encompassing thorough due diligence checks and effective fraud prevention.
-Moreover, ClayStack strictly adheres to KYC/KYB/AML regulations, safeguarding against financial crimes and upholding compliance standards.

-### Permissioned KYC/AML Pools

-The ClayStack Ethereum liquid staking protocol ringfences users by a whitelist.
-To gain access to ClayStack's liquid staking services, they are required to undergo transparent KYC and AML checks.
-These checks are applicable to both stakers and node operators.